TheThingsIndustries/lorawan-stack-docs/doc/content/reference/api/gateway_server_mqtt.md

 The MQTT protocol can be used to develop custom packet forwarders or gateway bridges for exchanging traffic between a gateway and {{% tts %}}, or easily simulating gateway traffic for testing purposes.
 It is an alternative to the [Basic Station](https://doc.sm.tc/station/index.html) and the [Semtech UDP](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT) protocols.

+## Multi-Tenancy

+On multi-tenant environments such as Cloud, endoints include the tenant id, e.g `gateway1@tenant1`.
+On single tenant environments such as Open Source, the tenant id can be removed, i.e `gateway1`.

 ## MQTT Introduction

 MQTT is a server-client protocol for exchanging messages.
 Clients can connect to the server and **publish** messages (data) under a specific **topic**.
 They can also **subscribe** to a **topic**, and thus receive all messages that are published under that topic (by other clients, or the MQTT server itself).